gayatrig19/the-unplugged-club/README.md

 - Git to provide the version control to commit and push code to the repository.
 - [Google Fonts](https://fonts.google.com/) for typography.
 - [FontAwesome](https://fontawesome.com/) v5.15.4 for icons.
-- [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) for inspecting,debugging pages and testing layouts.
+- [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) for inspecting, debugging pages and testing layouts.
 - [Pixelied](https://pixelied.com/) to convert .jpg images into .webp to reduce storage and enhance the website performance.
 - [Pexels](https://www.pexels.com/) - used to source the images for the website.
 - [TinyJPG](https://tinyjpg.com/) to optimise images for website.